uenv

 :

-- bootstrap;
+- bootstrap,

-- concretise the environment;
+- concretise the environment,

-- build all of the packages.
+- and build all of the packages.

 The duration of the build depends on the specs: some specs may require a long time to build, or require installing many dependencies.

-The build step generates multiple outputs:
+The build step generates multiple outputs, described below.

-installed packages¶
+Installed packages¶

 The packages built by Spack are installed in <build-dir>/store